zluigon/JavaScript30/PULL_REQUEST_TEMPLATE.md

 Thanks for Submitting a pull request.
 Before you hit that button please make sure:

 These files are meant to be 1:1 copies of what is done in the video.
-If you found a better / different way to do things or fixed a small bug, that is great great, but I will be keeping them the same as the videos to avoid confusing.
+If you found a better / different way to do things or fixed a small bug, that is great, but I will be keeping them the same as the videos to avoid confusing.

 Spelling mistakes / CSS updates / other clarifications are welcome as long as they don't change what is shown in the videos.